 - ~1/4 cup unsweetened original Almond Breeze Almond Milk

-- Preheat oven to 350°F and lightly spray 2 8-inch round cake pans or one large rectangular pan with nonstick spray (see notes for cooking times for different size pans).
+- Preheat oven to 350 degrees F (176 C) and lightly spray 2 8-inch round cake pans or 1 large rectangular pan with nonstick spray (see notes for cooking times for different size pans // adjust number or size of pans if altering batch size).
 Dust with cocoa powder, shake out the excess and set aside.

 - Add the flour, sugar, cocoa powder, baking soda, baking powder, and salt to a sifter and slowly sift over the wet ingredients while mixing with a hand-held or standing mixer.
 If you don’t have a sifter, simply mix dry ingredients in another bowl and add to the wet mixture while beating.
 Beat until no large lumps remain.
 It should be creamy and pourable.
 Taste and adjust sweetness as needed, adding more sugar if desired (I found it plenty sweet).